Battle Honours Ltd COVID-19 Update 01/06/2020

 Battle Honours tours to the area – 19-23 April - Battle of the Bulge Tour – Deferred *New dates 4-8 October*

 (iv) Turkey – There are now reported cases of COVID-19 in Turkey, as a result all entrants into Turkey will be screened by thermal camera with medical teams on hand to examine anyone displaying a temperature.
 Flights from the UK, France, Germany, Holland, Denmark, Norway, Austria, Sweden & Belgium have been suspended until 17 April.

-Battle Honours tours to the are – 3-8 May - Walking Gallipoli – Likely deferral
+Battle Honours tours to the are – 3-8 May - Walking Gallipoli – Deferred *New dates 18-23 October

-7-11 June – Charter School GA Bursary – Potential deferral
+7-11 June – Charter School GA Bursary – Tour deferred

 (v) Holland – As of 15 March the Dutch government announced restrictive measures including the closure of bars, cafes and restaurants, public events of over 100 people have been cancelled until 6 April.